 Acid reflux is when your stomach acid moves from your stomach back into your esophagus.
 And heartburn is the burning sensation you feel in your chest due to acid reflux.
 If your heartburn symptoms happen regularly, you may have GERD.

 Acid reflux – Acid reflux is when stomach acid and other contents in your stomach move back into your esophagus.
 It is most often caused by the food you have eaten, large meals, or lying down too soon after eating.

 Esophagus – This is your food tube or passage from your mouth to your stomach.

 Gastro-Esophageal Reflux Disease (GERD) – A chronic condition where your food doesn’t get digested due to a stomach acid imbalance.
 And this causes acid reflux to become a daily occurrence.
 The constant corrosive effect of the acid leads to heartburn.

 Heartburn – Heartburn is the burning sensation you feel in your chest.
 It is a symptom of GERD and is caused by acid from your stomach back refluxing back into your esophagus, and inflammation from the acid irritating the lining of your esophagus.

 Lower esophageal sphincter (LES) – This is the valve between your esophagus (food tube) and stomach.
-In healthy people, it lets food into your stomach and stops food and acid refluxing back into your esophagus where it can cause heartburn.
+In healthy people, it lets food into your stomach and stops food and acid refluxing back into your esophagus, which can cause heartburn.